HoneyRoasted/Jype/README.md

 [Project Page](https://honeyroasted.github.io/jype/landing.html)

+STILL HEAVILY WIP, CURRENTLY JUST DOESN'T WORK

 # Jype
 Jype is a library providing a set of classes fully representing Java's type system, including its primitives, generics, and more.
 It is capable of generating signatures for these types, as well as testing assignability between types.

 ## Building
-JavaType may be built using jitpack:
+Jype may be built using jitpack:
 [![Release](https://jitpack.io/v/HoneyRoasted/Jype.svg)](https://jitpack.io/#HoneyRoasted/Jype)

 ```groovy